Unlock The Secret Power Of Anaphora: Why Epic Poems Keep Repeating It—and What It Means For You!

 Modern Relevance

 Even today, writers borrow epic repetition for branding, speeches, and songwriting.
-So think of a political slogan that repeats a phrase for impact.
+Still, think of a political slogan that repeats a phrase for impact.
 Understanding the ancient technique helps us see why the pattern works so well in any medium.

 How It Works (or How to Do It)